Skip to content

 Property Tax Records

 Everyone who owns property in Montana must pay annual property taxes.
-These taxes pay for schools, public road maintenance, government salaries, and emergency services like fire, police, and EMTs.
+These taxes fund schools, public road maintenance, government salaries, and emergency services like fire, police, and EMTs.

 Montana's average effective property tax rate of 0.74% is lower than the national average of 0.99%.
-That being said, Montana has some of the highest property taxes because property is assessed every two years, and the rate is based on fair market value.
+However, Montana has some of the highest property taxes because property is assessed every two years, and the rate is based on fair market value.

 Local county tax assessors perform the bi-annual tax assessments, and tax collectors send out bills and collect the money.
 The Montana Department of Revenue oversees these local tax officials.